lfindlow/lfindlow.github.io/teaching.md

 ### Information Retrieval

-In 2019/20 I have co-taught the course with Nava Tintarev, splitting it along an IR and NLP line.
-The setup, slides and group projects can be found [here](https://github.com/chauff/IN4325).
+In 2019/20 I co-taught the MSc Information Retrieval course with Nava Tintarev, splitting it along an IR and NLP line.
+The course setup, slides and group projects can be found [here](https://github.com/chauff/IN4325).